 Equity Interest Pledge Agreements.
-In February 2021, Chezhiying WFOE and each of the shareholders of Shengtuo Hongyuan entered into equity interest pledge agreements with respect to their equity interest in Shengtuo Hongyuan.
+In January 2024, Chezhiying WFOE and each of the shareholders of Shengtuo Hongyuan entered into equity interest pledge agreements with respect to their equity interest in Shengtuo Hongyuan.
 The terms of these agreements are substantially the same as the equity interest pledge agreements between Autohome WFOE and each of the two shareholders of Autohome Information described above.
 In September 2016, Chezhiying WFOE and Shengtuo Hongyuan entered into equity interest pledge agreements with respect to the latter's equity interest in Autohome Used Car Appraisal.
-The terms of these agreements are substantially the same as the equity interest pledge agreements between Autohome WFOE and Autohome Information.
-The registration of the equity interest pledge in Shengtuo Hongyuan was completed in March 2021.
+The terms of this agreement are substantially the same as the equity interest pledge agreements between Autohome WFOE and Autohome Information.

 Exclusive Technology Consulting and Service Agreements.
-In February 2021, Chezhiying WFOE and Shengtuo Hongyuan entered into an exclusive technology consulting and service agreement.
-In September 2016, Chezhiying WFOE and Autohome Used Car Appraisal entered into exclusive technology consulting and service agreement.
+In January 2024, Chezhiying WFOE and Shengtuo Hongyuan entered into an exclusive technology consulting and service agreement.
+In September 2016, Chezhiying WFOE and Autohome Used Car Appraisal entered into an exclusive technology consulting and service agreement.
 The terms of these agreements are substantially the same as the exclusive technology consulting and service agreements between Autohome WFOE and each of Autohome Information, Autohome Advertising and Chengshi Advertising described above.

 Equity Option Agreements.
-In February 2021, Chezhiying WFOE, Shengtuo Hongyuan and each of the shareholders of Shengtuo Hongyuan entered into equity option agreements.
+In January 2024, Chezhiying WFOE, Shengtuo Hongyuan and each of the shareholders of Shengtuo Hongyuan entered into equity option agreements.
 The terms of these agreements are substantially the same as the equity option agreements among Autohome WFOE, Autohome Information and each of the two shareholders of Autohome Information described above.
-In September 2016, Chezhiying WFOE, Shengtuo Hongyuan and Autohome Used Car Appraisal entered into equity option agreement.
+In September 2016, Chezhiying WFOE, Shengtuo Hongyuan and Autohome Used Car Appraisal entered into an equity option agreement.
 The terms of such agreement are substantially the same as the equity option agreements among Autohome WFOE, Autohome Information and each of Autohome Advertising and Chengshi Advertising.

 Power of Attorney.
-In February 2021, each of the shareholders of Shengtuo Hongyuan executed an irrevocable power of attorney appointing Chezhiying WFOE, or any person designated by Chezhiying WFOE, as their attorney-in-fact, to vote on their behalf at the shareholders' meetings of Shengtuo Hongyuan and to exercise full voting rights as the shareholders of Shengtuo Hongyuan with powers granted under PRC laws and regulations and the articles of association of the company, including the rights to appoint directors and management personnel.
-In September 2016, Shengtuo Hongyuan executed an irrevocable power of attorney appointing Chezhiying WFOE, or any person designated by Chezhiying WFOE, as their attorney-in-fact, to vote on their behalf at the shareholders' meetings of Autohome Used Car Appraisal to exercise full voting rights as the shareholders of Autohome Used Car Appraisal with powers granted under PRC laws and regulations and the articles of association of Autohome Used Car Appraisal, including the rights to appoint directors and management personnel.
+In January 2024, each of the shareholders of Shengtuo Hongyuan executed an irrevocable power of attorney appointing Chezhiying WFOE, or any person designated by Chezhiying WFOE, as their attorney-in-fact, to vote on their behalf at the shareholders' meetings of Shengtuo Hongyuan and to exercise full voting rights as the shareholders of Shengtuo Hongyuan with powers granted under PRC laws and regulations and the articles of association of the company, including the rights to appoint directors and management personnel.
+In September 2016, Shengtuo Hongyuan executed an irrevocable power of attorney appointing Chezhiying WFOE, or any person designated by Chezhiying WFOE, as its attorney-in-fact, to vote on its behalf at the shareholders' meetings of Autohome Used Car Appraisal to exercise full voting rights as the shareholder of Autohome Used Car Appraisal with powers granted under PRC laws and regulations and the articles of association of Autohome Used Car Appraisal, including the rights to appoint directors and management personnel.

 Loan Agreements.
-In February 2021, Chezhiying WFOE and each of the shareholders of Shengtuo Hongyuan entered into loan agreements.
+In January 2024, Chezhiying WFOE and each of the shareholders of Shengtuo Hongyuan entered into loan agreements.
 The terms of these agreements are substantially the same as the loan agreements between Autohome WFOE and each of the two shareholders of Autohome Information described above.